 With more than 1 billion active Instagram users, it becomes tough to grow your online business without having a presence on this social platform.
-As of 2017, 71% of American brands are already on Instagram.
-In 2019, this percentage likely exceeds 80-85%, bearing in mind the yearly growth rate of nearly 50%.
-With so many users you can imagine how any Instagram mistakes you make can be costly and can actually benefit your competition.
+More than 70% of American brands are already on Instagram.
+With so many users, you can imagine how any common Instagram mistakes you make can be costly and can actually benefit your competition.

 In fact, such a vast presence of brands on Instagram doesn’t mean that each of those businesses managed to utilize the service wisely.
-Many companies still struggle to increase the number of their followers, expand their reach, and eventually drive traffic to their website by the means of Instagram by making various Instagram mistakes.
+Many companies still struggle to increase the number of their followers, expand their reach, and eventually drive traffic to their website via Instagram by making various social media mistakes.

-Yet if you failed once in your marketing endeavors, it’s not time to give up.
-Online entrepreneurship is more than just a knowledge of how to create a website for a small business and put your offers in there.
-To establish a successful online company, you need to learn an awful lot of things on how to promote this website through all available channels (with a heavy emphasis on social media).
+Never fear!
+If you’ve failed previously in your marketing endeavors, it’s not time to give up.
+Online entrepreneurship is more than just the knowledge of how to create a website for a small business and put your offers online.
+To establish a successful online company, you need to learn an awful lot of things, including how to promote your website through all available channels (with a heavy emphasis on social media).
 These types of common Instagram mistakes will be inevitable at the outset; after all, you’re just learning!
 The goals is to make sure you are learning from any common mistake you might make, and do better in the future.

-In this post, we explain how to avoid some actions (or inactions) that can ruin your Instagram promotion even before you get it started.
+In this post, we explain how to avoid some actions (or a lack of action) that can ruin your Instagram promotion even before you get it started.
 There are 7 essential factors which you might consider as “insta secrets” if you’re fully resolved to realize how to treat Instagram in the right way and not make the Instagram mistakes that others continue to make.

-And the first step to success is to stop doing these Instagram mistakes!
+The first step to success is to stop doing these common Instagram mistakes!

-1. Buy Likes and Followers – One of the Most Common Instagram Mistakes!
+1. Buying Likes and Followers – One of the Most Common Instagram Mistakes!

 No matter how many followers you get, they’ll never engage with your content as real people do.
-Don’t expect any likes and comments from them, since they’re no more than just a bot.
+Don’t expect any likes and comments from them, because they are bots or fake accounts, rather than actual people.
 That string of a soulless code only decreases your engagement rates and therefore devalues your account in front of the great and powerful Instagram algorithm.

-Moreover, real users will see a bit of mismatch between the numbers of your likes and followers, what can serve an off-putting factor for them.
+Moreover, real users will see a bit of mismatch between the numbers of your likes and followers, which can serve as an off-putting factor for them.
 Instead of becoming an influencer, your credibility as a brand will only get worse.

 Growth Tip: Rather than pursuing “fast and cheap” methods of growing your followers, prepare for a long-term struggle.
-Publish eye-catchy content and adhere to the best Instagram marketing practices we’ll describe a bit later.
+Publish eye-catching content and adhere to the best Instagram marketing practices – which we’ll describe a bit later.

-2. Use Extra Popular Hashtags to Promote Your Instagram Posts
+2. Using Extra Popular Hashtags to Promote Your Instagram Posts

 The most widely used hashtags on Instagram are #love (used in more than 1.2B posts), #instagood (in more than 730M posts), #photooftheday (in over 490M posts).
 It’s no prize for guessing that when anybody tags their publication with #love, it will appear to the wide audience only for 1 second.

 Extra popular hashtags have a very short lifespan, so they have a little-to-no value for internet marketing.
 It’s neither possible to lead the list of top publications by a hashtag nor attract your target audience to your profile.
-This is comparable to short-tail keywords in SEO, as small businesses may only dream of climbing up the Google search by queries like “love”, “Facebook”, or whatever.
+This is comparable to short-tail keywords in SEO, as small businesses may only dream of climbing up the Google search by queries like “love”, “Facebook”, or whatever the case may be.

 Growth Tip: Use branded and long-tail targeted keywords.
-For example, if you run a sneaker studio, you might use hashtags like #sneakerfreaker, #sneakeraddict, #sneakergallery, etc. Those hashtags are often followed by the members of the sneakerhead community making it the best way to get your company noticed in the shortest terms.
+For example, if you run a sneaker studio, you might use hashtags like #sneakerfreaker, #sneakeraddict, #sneakergallery, etc. Those hashtags are often followed by the members of the sneakerhead community, making it the best way to get your company noticed in the short-term.

 Also, it’s important to customize hashtags according to your content.
 If your next publication is dedicated to, let’s say, Nike Vapormax sneakers, narrower hashtags like #nikevapormaxplus or #nikevapormaxflyknit will come in handy.

-3. Haven’t Added a Link to Your Website in Bio
+3. Not Adding a Link to Your Website in Bio

 Growth Tip: If your link is still missing, stop reading this article and add a link to your profile bio RIGHT NOW.
 Otherwise, this little detail will slip your mind again.

-On the contrary, Instagram stories are rather short-lived content that automatically disappears from the feed after 24 hours.
-Instagram’s name hints us that the service was initially meant for “instant” shots made inside the app.
+On the contrary, as you know, Instagram stories are rather short-lived recordings that automatically disappear from the feed after 24 hours.
+Instagram’s name hints to us that the service was initially meant for “instant” shots made inside the app.
 But as the service evolves, users try to post more and more quality content on their pages.
 Quality content creation takes time, so there is no way for it to be instant.
-Stories became the solution — now people may share moments from their daily lives without screwing up their beautiful profiles.
+Stories became the solution: now people may share moments from their daily lives without cluttering up their targeted, cohesive profiles.

-Growth Tip: IGTV is an especially crucial update for brands that gives them opportunities to run full-fledged commercials right in their Instagram account and have their content exposed to new users because of the way the algorithn works.
-As for Stories, brands can use stories to share their “daily lives” as well.
-Pictures of the manufacturing process, live videos involving team members, short-term special offers, polls, and other first-hand things build a personality of your brand, getting it closer to your customers.
+Growth Tip: Instagram Reels is an especially crucial update for brands that gives them opportunities to run full-fledged commercials right in their Instagram account and have their content exposed to new users because of the way the algorithn works.
+As for Stories, brands can use them to share their “daily lives,” as well.
+Pictures of the manufacturing process, live videos involving team members, short-term special offers, polls, and other first-hand things build the personality of your brand, and making it more accessible to your customers.

 Influencers on Instagram are bloggers, celebrities, or even other businesses that have already gained a fair portion of popularity.
-Those users have high authority among their target audience, being able to convince their followers to buy some product from a particular brand.
+Those users boast a lot of authority among their target audience, as they are able to convince their followers to buy products or services from a particular brand.

-If you don’t cooperate with influencers, it’s time to establish some connections.
+If you don’t currently collaborate with influencers, it’s time to establish some connections.
 Influencer marketing proved itself effective due to its “seamlessness” — users won’t feel being forced to buy anything and will perceive your ad as a genuine recommendation from the famous persona.

 Growth Tip: Collaborate only with those influencers who have a direct relation to the industry you operate in.
 For example, if you run a healthy snack online shop, don’t ask celebrities that constantly post stories from McDonald’s and KFC to advertise your goods.
 Instead, choose among popular fitness models, diet consultants, eco-activists, and brands from the associated fields like fitness clubs, vegetarian cafes, etc.

-7. Write Dull, Long, Sales-y Captions or Have No Captions at All
+7. Writing Dull, Long, Sales-y Captions – or Having No Captions at All

 Instagram is not all about the pictures.
-Captions also matter, what makes them an additional tool to impress your audience and boost sales.
-But if your caption isn’t catchy enough to grab the reader’s attention, you are not likely to maintain a strong following.
+Captions also matter because they are an additional tool to impress your audience and boost sales.
+Unfortunately, if your caption isn’t catchy enough to grab the reader’s attention, you are not likely to maintain a strong following.

 Growth Tip: There are most common Instagram mistakes when it comes to captions:

 - Dull copy that lacks call to action.
-Being a great social media specialist means to be a great copywriter, too.
+Being a great social media specialist means being a great copywriter, too.
 You need to provide your followers with up-to-date information and season it with some vibrant expressions to motivate them on action.
-To hook the reader, try to start your caption with statistics, controversial question, riddle, or an example from real life.
+To hook the reader, try to start your caption with statistics, a controversial question, a riddle, or an example from real life.